QuantBlockchain/QSignAI/README.md

 ---

 > **QSignAI** is a production-deployed, open-source platform demonstrating a **bidirectional relationship between AI and quantum science** in a real-time event participation system.
 Quantum randomness — harvested from real quantum circuits — strengthens AI-driven identity (**Science for AI**); and the AI bot layer makes quantum phenomena perceptually legible to general audiences (**AI for Science**).
-Deployed on Telegram (1B+ MAU) as a case study; the architecture is platform-agnostic.
+Deployed on Telegram as a case study; the architecture is platform-agnostic.

 </div>